-The symptoms of COVID-19 typically disappear within 14 days after initial symptoms, and this is the basis of self-isolation, or quarantine, as imposed by many nations to combat local epidemics.
+The symptoms of COVID-19 typically appear within 14 days of virus exposure, and this is the basis of self-isolation, or quarantine, as imposed by many nations to combat local epidemics.

 Although for the vast majority of people, symptoms disappear within 14 days, there may be some cases where symptoms do not disappear and worsen that may require hospitalization.